-2.2 The Significance of Study
+1.2 The significance of study

-The study contributes to the academic accumulation related to the role of the determinants of small States, and to studies on international relations regionally through knowing the mechanisms of the working regional role.
+This study put highlight on foreign polices of Qatar as one of the basic forces in the Middle East region, and contributes to the academic accumulation related to the role of the determinants of small States, and to studies on international relations regionally through knowing the mechanisms of the working regional role.
 The study seeks to demonstrate the Qatar's role, and the patterns of its regional dealing towards the Middle East's transformations.
 It is an attempt by the researcher to develop analytical and scientific frameworks for analyzing the Qatari role in its territory in terms of the determinants of this role, and the types of tools used in activating this role, making it influential in the Middle East.

-2.3 The Limits of Study
+1.3 The limits of study